Oweoqi/discover/README.md

 ### Update

-* Use to update Kali Linux, Discover scripts, various tools and the locate database.
+* Use to update Arch Linux, Discover scripts, various tools and the locate database.

-# CONTRIBUTING
-## Submitting Pull Requests
-When submitting pull requests (PR), please do the following:

-- When you submit a PR, a discription of what it is your PR does.
-- Test all senarios for your patch.
-For example, what happens if a user does not run a required step.
-Will it break something?
-- Create a ```topic branch``` to work on instead of working directly on the ```master```.
-- Always keep the branch you are working on in sync with upstream branch to avoid conflicts.
-- Include code comments so your code can be easily understood.

-## Bug Fixes

-- Include reproducing steps to show the bug with terminal output.
-- Explain how your patch fixes the bug.